Skip to main content

 North Carolina sits at the crossroads of several major interstate corridors that carry enormous volumes of commercial truck traffic:

-- I-85 connects Charlotte to the Triad and the Virginia border, carrying heavy commercial traffic between major distribution centers.
+• I-85 connects Charlotte to the Triad and the Virginia border, carrying heavy commercial traffic between major distribution centers in the Charlotte-Greensboro-Durham corridor.

-The concentration of truck traffic on these corridors means NC sees a disproportionate number of truck accidents, particularly on rural stretches where fatigue-related crashes are more common.
-For more on what makes interstate and highway accidents uniquely dangerous, including high-speed collisions and limited emergency access, see our highway accident guide.
+The concentration of truck traffic on these corridors means NC sees a high volume of truck accidents, particularly on rural stretches where fatigue-related crashes are more common.

 Federal Regulations That Apply